MahvashJebeli/Gen_Expressions_ML_Algorithms/README.md

-## Investigated large genomics datasets of different cancer line’s gene expressions to predict cancer type.
+## Investigation of large genomics datasets of different cancer lines’ gene expressions to predict cancer type.
 * Utilized scikit-learn, pandas, and NumPy libraries in Python.
 * SVM and clustering algorithms (with PCA) were employed.
 * Large genomic datasets